Danut89/ProjectMilestone1-Vegan-Bliss/README.md

   - **Nutritional Information**: Nutritional breakdowns for each meal, helping users make informed choices.

 ### Interactive Features

-- **Contact Form**:
-  - **User-Friendly Form**: Allows users to easily send inquiries or feedback.
+  - **User-Friendly Contact Form**: Allows users to easily send inquiries or feedback.
   - **Google Maps Integration**: Embedded Google Maps to show the physical location of the business.
-- **Scroll Animations**: Smooth scroll animations for a more dynamic and engaging user experience.

-### Advanced Features
-- **Parallax Scrolling**: Parallax effect in the hero section, creating a modern and visually appealing experience.
   - **Custom Animations**: Various CSS animations for buttons and images to draw attention and improve user interaction.

 ## Structure